Armpit care 101: All the questions you're too shy to ask, answered

 However, if you still find that you’re a little musky, you could try removing the hair in your armpits—again, hair in your armpits isn’t inherently dirty, but a hairy pit is a very favourable environment for that pesky pit bacteria.
 Therefore, giving your pits a groom might serve you well.

-Bear in mind that the deodorants you’re slathering on may also be doing you more bad than good—the consistent use of the wrong deodorants can alter your armpit microbiome and make your sweat stinkier if you discontinue use for even a day.
+Bear in mind that the deodorants you’re slathering on may also be doing you more bad than good.
 Try switching up your deodorant stick and see if it helps your situation.

 You may also want to try investing in natural-fibre clothing.
 Breathable, natural fabrics like cotton and linen allow you to air out your pits more, whereas synthetic fibres like polyester can contribute to the ‘bad’ bacterial overload.
 While you're at it, make those everyday garments of yours hang loose—reduced friction around your pits will reduce irritation, which will probably help with the whole ingrown hair problem.